zrmartin71/HTB_Write_Ups/HTB_Export.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/7ff1b61d-1c10-47e0-93e8-4b34a153a030)

-I didn't see much here other than when they used a tool to caputure the memory dump.
+I didn't see much here other than when they used a tool to capture the memory dump.

 I'm going to run the help command to see what else I can do in Volatility.